Music Player Application using Tkinter (Python Project)

 2. Pygame module

-Pygame is a Python module that works with computer graphics and sound libraries and designed with the power of playing with different multimedia formats like audio, video, etc. While creating our Music Player application, we will be using Pygame's
+Pygame is a Python module that works with computer graphics and sound libraries and is designed with the power of playing with different multimedia formats like audio, video, etc. While creating our Music Player application, we will be using Pygame's

 mixer.music module for providing different functionality to our music player application that is usually related to the manipulation of the song tracks.

-Command used to install pygame is:
+Command used to install the pygame module is:

 pip install pygame